 At commencement, the University will honor the achievements of nearly 500 graduates, including 348 students receiving bachelor’s degrees, 110 master’s degree recipients and 24 PhD graduates.

 Bement will be awarded an honorary doctorate.
-In addition, Professor Blair Orr, who spearheaded Michigan Tech’s highly successful Peace Corps Master’s International Program, will be given the Board of Control Silver Medal.
+In addition, Professor Blair Orr, who spearheaded Michigan Tech’s highly successful Peace Corps Master’s International Program, will be given the Board of Trustees Silver Medal.
 Justin Jones, who will be receiving his BA in Communication, Culture and Media, will give a brief talk to the graduates.